-- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask for, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to file an appeal of our decision.
+- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask for, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted. - If we cannot find a qualified network specialist accessible to you, we must arrange an out-of-network specialist to provide your care. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to make an appeal of our decision.
+Refer to Chapter 9 for information about making an appeal.